Learning Programmatic Idioms for Scalable Semantic Parsing

-The CONCODE task involves mapping an NL query together with a class environment comprising a list of variables (with types) and methods (with return types), into the source code of a class member function.
+The CONCODE task involves mapping an NL query together with a class context comprising a list of variables (with types) and methods (with return types), into the source code of a class member function.
 Figure \ref{fig:task} (a) shows an example where the context comprises variables and methods (with types) that would normally exist in a class that implements a vector, such as \texttt{vecElements} and \texttt{dotProduct()}.
 Conditioned on this context, the task involves mapping the NL query \textit{Adds a scalar to this vector in place} into a sequence of parsing rules to generate the source code in Figure \ref{fig:task} (b).

-Formally, their task is: Given a NL utterance $q$, a set of context variables $\{v_i\}$ with types $\{t_i\}$, and a set of context methods $\{m_i\}$ with return types $\{r_i\}$, predict a set of parsing rules \{$a_i\}$ of the target program.
-Their best performing model is an encoder-decoder model with a context aware encoder and a decoder that produces production rules from the grammar of the target programming language.
+Formally, the task is: Given a NL utterance $q$, a set of context variables $\{v_i\}$ with types $\{t_i\}$, and a set of context methods $\{m_i\}$ with return types $\{r_i\}$, predict a set of parsing rules \{$a_i\}$ of the target program.
+Their best performing model is a neural encoder-decoder with a context-aware encoder and a decoder that produces a sequence of Java grammar rules.